cschladetsch/Doplhin/BasicCalculator/prompt.md

 ## Notes

-* Ensure parantheses are balanced in the input expression.
+* Ensure parentheses are balanced in the input expression.
 * Only support the required operations of addition, subtraction, multiplication and division.
 * Division by zero will result in an error message written to `stderr` stream.
 * The solution must adhere to modern C++20 standards and must not use external libraries.